runatlantis/atlantis/README.md

   }
 }
 ```
-* Running malicious hook commands specified in a `atlantis.yaml` file.
+* Running malicious hook commands specified in an `atlantis.yaml` file.
 * Someone adding `atlantis plan/apply` comments on your valid pull requests causing terraform to run when you don't want it to.

 ### Mitigations